Hand-held versus wearable meters

 Wherever possible use a hand-held meter.
 Dosebadges and personal meters are mainly for situations where you physically cannot use a hand-held noise meter.

-That's as clear as we can be - hand-held trumps personal dose badge every time and there are many good reasons for this.
+That's as clear as I can be - hand-held trumps personal dose badge every time and there are many good reasons for this.
 Dosebadges are beloved of noise assessment consultants though as you can stick 20 meters on people and disappear to the pub for a nice long leisurely lunch, then appear a couple of hours later and have 20 sets of lovely graphs to put in the report, which if it is one of those reports where the quality is measured by thickness and weight must only be a good thing.

 Reasons why hand-held is best